shellyln/red-agate/packages/red-agate/README.md

 ## FAQ

-* Q: Can I receive element events (e.g. onclick) ?
+* Can I receive element events (e.g. onclick) ?
-* A: No. RedAgate is template engine.
+    * No. RedAgate is template engine.
 Please use React, Vue, Riot, Angular, knockout, ...

-+ Q: Can I change DOM via API after rendered to real DOM?
++ Can I change DOM via API after rendered to real DOM?
-+ A: No. Please use React, Vue, Riot, Angular, knockout, ...
+    + No. Please use React, Vue, Riot, Angular, knockout, ...

-* Q: Can I build print preview window by using RedAgate?
+* Can I build print preview window by using RedAgate?
-* A: [paper-css](https://github.com/cognitom/paper-css) may help you to build print previews.
+    * [paper-css](https://github.com/cognitom/paper-css) may help you to build print previews.

-+ Q: Can I output rendered result as PDF, PNG, or other formats?
++ Can I output rendered result as PDF, PNG, or other formats?
-+ A: You can convert from html to any formats by using other libraries (e.g. [electron-pdf](https://github.com/fraserxu/electron-pdf), [wkhtmltopdf](https://wkhtmltopdf.org/)) .
+    + You can convert from html to any formats by using other libraries (e.g. [electron-pdf](https://github.com/fraserxu/electron-pdf), [wkhtmltopdf](https://wkhtmltopdf.org/)) .

 ## License